It’s January and the holidays are now behind us – we should be happy, right?

 Wait – gut imbalance can cause depression?
 You bet it can, and it could be serious.

-Research has recently identified that microbiota are important in the pathogenesis of various neuropsychiatric disorders like schizophrenia and depression.
+Research has recently identified that microbiota is important in the pathogenesis of various neuropsychiatric disorders like schizophrenia and depression.
 In turn, the brain influences gut functions including motility, acid secretion, the production of bicarbonates, the production of mucus, and the immune response.
 Therefore, the brain and the gut form a feedback loop mediated by changes in the microbiota.
-Studies have shown that the microbiota of depressed patients are different than non- depressed.
-While the research is in its infancy and its still unclear if the same is true for mild depression, it does suggest that a healthy gut, along with many other benefits, will help alleviate those post holiday blues all year long.
+Studies have shown that the microbiota of depressed patients is different than non-depressed.
+While the research is in its infancy and it’s still unclear if the same is true for mild depression, it does suggest that a healthy gut, along with many other benefits, will help alleviate those post-holiday blues all year long.